 Withdrawal symptoms develop when individuals who are addicted to drugs cease consumption.
 In doing so, the body can’t function like it has become used to functioning.
 The circuitry of the brain, along with the body’s reward system, will be confused by the lack of drugs.
 A drug detox center can help you get through all that.

-This drastic change from drug use to drug abstinence can lead to serious cravings.
-In addition, the body might exhibit signs to encourage users to once again take their drug of choice.
+This drastic change from drug use to drug abstinence can lead to severe cravings.
+Also, the body might exhibit signs to encourage users to take their drug of choice once again.
 Withdrawal symptoms might discourage people from getting sober, but they won’t last forever.
+At a proper detox facility like Serenity House Detox & Recovery Florida, our experts can use medication-assisted treatment to help clients.

 Typical Timeline for Drug Withdrawal Symptoms

-The duration and schedule of withdrawal symptoms will largely depend on the drug of choice, the severity of the addiction and the health of the individual.
-However, most withdrawal symptoms will follow an approximate timeline.
+The duration and schedule of withdrawal symptoms will largely depend on the drug of choice, the severity of the addiction, and the health of the individual.
+When someone has a high tolerance, their withdrawal may be more intense or last longer.
+Yet, no matter the individual case, withdrawal symptoms are painful.
+Often, when individuals attempt to self-detox or go cold turkey, they fail because of the extreme discomfort they experience.
+Most withdrawal symptoms will follow an approximate timeline.

 Examples of Drug Withdrawal Symptoms

-The exact symptoms of a drug withdrawal can vary substantially from person to person.
-However, there are definitely some common symptoms to expect.
-Psychological symptoms can include paranoia, anxiety and depression.
+The exact symptoms of drug withdrawal can vary substantially from person to person.
+However, there are some common symptoms to expect.
+Psychological symptoms can include paranoia, anxiety, and depression.
 Physical symptoms can include the following:

 - Nausea and vomiting